Disco Ball

 Frequently Asked Questions About No Minimum Spend Venues NYC

-Sugar Mouse in the East Village is hard to beat for sheer novelty, featuring a 360-degree immersive environment powered by over 40 projectors and AI technology that can sync music and visuals.
-Jupiter Disco in Bushwick delivers a space-age theme with iconic lighting and an audiophile sound system that music lovers will talk about for weeks.
-If your crowd is into something more niche, PubKey in Greenwich Village is NYC's own Bitcoin bar, complete with a 1930s ceiling, exposed brick, and a private back room called The Attic.
+Sugar Mouse in the East Village is hard to beat for wow factor, featuring a 360-degree immersive art environment powered by over 40 projectors and AI technology, plus ping pong, pool, and a dance floor.
+Little More in Tribeca offers a dramatically different but equally stunning atmosphere with a 45-foot marble bar, a 16-foot-high library of spirits, and custom dark serpent murals inspired by the Garden of Eden.
+For something more niche, PubKey in Greenwich Village is NYC's only Bitcoin-themed bar, complete with a 1930s ceiling, exposed brick, and a private back room called The Attic with skylights.

 Customer Reviews